Photo by S O C I A L . C U T on Unsplash

 - Movie Marathon

-Each of these ideas are expanded on in this post:
+Each of these ideas is expanded on in this post:

 - 45 Cool Outdoor Birthday Party Ideas for Teens